Revvity/ChemDraw-JS-Public-Examples/vanilla-javascript-demo/README.md

 This example demonstrates how to load the ChemDraw JS library when installed as an npm package.
 It is based on the example in the __ChemDraw JS Developer's Guide__.
 For a project without npm the same code can be used, just change the URL to the library as appropriate.

-# Getting started with ChemDraw JS and Parcel
+# Getting started with ChemDraw JS

 ## Installing ChemDraw JS